 Jack-O'-Lanterns, George, and Sheep's Blood

-In this episode of Conversation at the Washington Library, we take a spook-tacular tour of Mount Vernon's history, featuring stories and voices from across the ages.
+In this episode of Conversations at the Washington Library, we take a spook-tacular tour of Mount Vernon's history, featuring stories and voices from across the ages.

 For decades, there have been reports by visitors and staff at George Washington's home of supernatural activity.
 Below are a number of Mount Vernon ghost stories staff have recorded over the years.

-In the early years of the Mount Vernon Ladies’ Association, when the Ladies were at Mount Vernon they slept in the Mansion.
+In the early years of the Mount Vernon Ladies’ Association, when the Ladies were at Mount Vernon, they would sleep in the Mansion.

 "Of course, the most interesting of all the bedrooms is the one belonging to the immortal George and in which he died.
 In it is the original four-poster bed whereon Washington passed his last moments."

 "This historic chamber is haunted; of that there would seem to be little doubt.
 Many people within recent years have slept in it, and they declare that they were awed by the viewless presence of the nation’s first President.
 They deny earnestly that the notion is based on imagination.
 Few of these temporary occupants have been able to get any sleep.
 Obviously, it is one thing to see a ghost, and quite another thing to feel one—to be aware of the nearness of a strange and brooding spectre.
 They all agree that Washington visits his chamber in the still watches of the night."

 "Mrs. William Beale and a friend of hers spent a night at Mount Vernon.
 At their own request, they were permitted to occupy Washington’s bedroom.
 In the middle of the night, they were awakened by the sputtering of their candle.
 They had lighted one surreptitiously and were burning it in the middle of a basin of water."